ukiw200/challenges-23-24/introduction-challenges/03-getting-the-challenges/description.md

 That's it!
 But what have we done exactly?
 What is git and GitHub, why is it so important and how does it work?

 The best way to find out is by continuing with the [git challenges](./../../git-challenges/01-basics/git-basics.md) on your own computer.
+But check out the [readme](./../../README.md) first!